Finished copying and pasting Cilium Network Policies? Try Clusterwide Policies.

 Copy code

 Label the namespace with allow-ingress-port-80=true.
-This is needed in the Cilium Cluster-Wide Network Policy endpoint selector.
+You will need this label in the Cilium Cluster-Wide Network Policy endpoint selector.

 ➜ ~ kubectl label namespace hello-world allow-ingress-port-80=true